XOP/css-codeguide/src/md/methodology.md

 ### Modifiers and states

 To help to get your head around the following:
-modifiers - illustrate added or, well, _modified_ features of element
+**modifiers** - illustrate added or, well, _modified_ features of element
-and states - is mostly about interactions.
+and **states** - are mostly about interactions.

-For instance:
+Examples:
 Modifiers: 'decorated', 'large size', 'secondary type' etc.
 States: 'disabled', 'in progress', 'hidden for user' etc.

+:bulb:
-Useful hint: if you are not confident with the type of the feature - just use modifier and change later when it's clear.
+If you are not confident with the type of the feature - just use modifier and change it later when things get clear.

 **Modifiers** are determined by '--' - separator:
 ```